NikaGhaderi/DsdLab/README.md

 # Digital System Design Laboratory

-hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh

 This repository contains **10 projects in Verilog** that I completed during my Digital System Design lab course.
 Each project has a corresponding report that describes its implementation.
 The project descriptions are available in the `report.pdf` file.

 ## Project Descriptions

 1. **Project E1**: [Brief description of E1 project]
-2. **Project E2**: [Brief description of E2 project]
+2. **Project E2**: designing sequential circuits with schematic facilities.
 3. **Project E3**: [Brief description of E3 project]
    - Pay special attention to the third project's README file.